chernousov-m/chernousov-m.github.io/content/blog/keypaths.md

 ```
 Rarely are we going to need it, but sometimes it's really useful.
 You'll see the concrete use case for this in the next article.
 # Conclusion
 `KeyPath`s are essential tools for crafting modern APIs.
-They simplify data manipulation tasks and seamlessly integrate with Swift.
-KeyPaths offer versatility and efficiency, allowing for cleaner code and improving overall development.
-With KeyPaths, you can create better APIs and streamline your coding process.
+They simplify data manipulation tasks and seamlessly integrate with Swift. `KeyPath`s offer versatility and efficiency, allowing for cleaner code and improving overall development.
+With `KeyPath`s, you can create better APIs and streamline your coding process.
 See you in the [[styling|next article]].